Earnings Call Embeddings

 - Pass the top-k chunks as context to your LLM with citations.

 Because every chunk is keyed by ticker, fiscal_period, and chunk_idx, citations come free.
-And because everything is bitemporal, you can safely answer historical questions (“what did management say about margins in Q2 2022?”) without future-information leakage — critical for backtested RAG evaluations and regulated use cases.
+And because everything is bitemporal, you can safely answer historical questions (“what did management say about margins in Q2 2022?”) without future-information leakage.
+That matters for backtested RAG evaluations and regulated use cases.

 One stored vector, many retrieval widths

-Two ways to use it: (1) query Gemini at a smaller dimension with output_dimensionality=256 — Gemini renormalizes automatically; (2) slice the stored 768-dim vectors client-side and renormalize yourself.
-Either way, a cheap first-pass retrieval at 128 or 256 dims can be re-ranked against the full 768-dim vectors for precision — all from one corpus.
+Two ways to use it: (1) query Gemini at a smaller dimension with output_dimensionality=256, where Gemini renormalizes automatically; (2) slice the stored 768-dim vectors client-side and renormalize yourself.
+Either way, a cheap first-pass retrieval at a smaller width can be re-ranked against the full 768-dim vectors for precision, all from one corpus.

 Interactive RAG